jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

 ## 3. Display Hard Coded Question and Answers

-In this video, we will load questions from a hard coded array and iterate through available questions as the use answers them.
+In this video, we will load questions from a hard coded array and iterate through available questions as the user answers them.
 We will use custom data attributes, the ES6 spread operator, and JavaScript arrow functions.

 Resources